Constant 2-labellings and an application to (r,a,b)-covering codes: Abstract

 \section{Abstract}

-We introduce the concept of constant $2$-labelling of a weighted graph and show how it can be used to obtain periodic sphere packing.
-Roughly speaking, a constant $2$-labelling of a weighted graph is a $2$-coloring $\{\bullet,\circ\}$ of its vertex set which preserves the sum of the weight of black vertices under some automorphisms.
-In this manuscript, we study this problem on weighted complete graphs and on weighted cycles.
-Our results on cycles allow us to determine $(r,a,b)$-codes in $\mathbb{Z}^2$ whenever $|a-b|>4$ and $r\ge2$.
+We introduce the concept of constant $2$-labelling of a weighted graph and show how it can be used to obtain perfect weighted coverings.
+Roughly speaking, a constant $2$-labelling of a weighted graph is a $2$-colouring of its vertex set which preserves the sum of the weights of black vertices under some automorphisms.
+We study this problem on four types of weighted cycles.
+Our results on cycles allow us to determine $(r,a,b)$-codes in $\mathbb{Z}^2$ whenever $|a-b|>4$, $r\ge2$ and we give the precise values of $a$ and $b$.
+This is a refinement of Axenovich's theorem proved in 2003.